suspend0/csvpp/README.md

 Limitations
 -------
- 1. Only lambdas, no functor objects or other things.
-B/c I don't know C++ very well and I couldn't figure those out while maintining support for lamdas in a reasonable way.
- 2. Can't declare the lamba with reference parameters.
+ 1. Can't declare the lamba with reference parameters.
 Working on this one.
- 3. No real support for files with a variable number of columns, reading a subset of columns, etc.
+ 2. No real support for files with a variable number of columns, reading a subset of columns, etc.